EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    :name: save map file

    The mapping menu to save the created map or loading a previously saved one

+After finishing the mapping process, we continued with opening the data files on the program.
+From the file menu we went to *Load Image Data*, and clicked on *1st channel*, as shown on :numref:`first channel data upload`.

 .. figure:: ./../../figures/examples/PA9_data_image_upload.png
    :width: 500
    :alt: data upload
    :align: center
    :name: first channel data upload

+   The file menu path to load the data images from the first channel

 .. figure:: ./../../figures/examples/PA10_measurement_parameters.png
    :width: 500